filakhtov/gentoo-use-docs/media-libs/lcms.md

 Pass a `--with-tiff` option to a configure script.
 Build and install a `tificc` tool that provides an ability to apply an ICC (International Color Consortium) color profile to an image stored in a TIFF (Tagged Image File Format) format for color correction.

 It is safe to disable the flag.

+### zlib
+Only makes sense if the `tiff` flag is enabled.
+Pass the `--with-zlib` option to the configure script.
+Enable support for compressed TIFF images in `tificc` tool.
+See `tiff` flag for details.

+This flag can be safely disabled.